-The main focus of the History of Physics group, led by Prof. Jeroen van Dongen, lies on the history of modern physics.
-Van Dongen researches the Science and Life of Albert Einstein and his contemporaries, and science during the Cold War.
-He is further interested in the history and philosophy of research on space, time and gravitation, and the relation between the history of science, the philosophy of science and scientific practice.
-Van Dongen serves as editor of The Collected Papers of Albert Einstein (California Institute of Technology; Princeton University Press) and authored Einstein’s Unification (Cambridge: Cambridge University Press, 2010).
+Van Dongen researches the Science and Life of Albert Einstein and his contemporaries, and the history and philosophy of gravity.
+He has also studied science during the Cold War and general problems in science historiography.
+Van Dongen served as editor of The Collected Papers of Albert Einstein (California Institute of Technology; Princeton University Press) and authored Einstein’s Unification (Cambridge: Cambridge University Press, 2010).

-The History of Physics group offers teaching in the UvA’s Physics degree programs and through the Institute for Interdisciplinary Studies (IIS) of the UvA.
-Jeroen van Dongen currently also teaches at Utrecht University and is a member of its Descartes Centre.
+The History of Physics group offers teaching in the UvA’s Physics and Chemistry degree programs and through the Institute for Interdisciplinary Studies (IIS) of the UvA.